TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 Kenneth Gainwell, Pittsburgh Steelers

 The Steelers are very thin at wide receiver this week heading into their game against the Browns.
-DK Metcalf and Calvin Austin III are both out, leaving Aaron Rodgers to depend on Adam Thielen, who is well past his best days, the always unreliable Marquez Valdes-Scantling and the totally unproven Roman Wilson.
+DK Metcalf and Calvin Austin III are both out, leaving Aaron Rodgers to depend on Adam Thielen, who is well past his best days, the always unreliable Marquez Valdes-Scantling, and the totally unproven Roman Wilson.

 Pittsburgh may have to rely more on its running backs and tight ends this week.
 Such a scenario means a potentially heavier load for Gainwell and Jaylen Warren, the team’s best two offensive players outside of the suspended Metcalf.

 Cleveland ranks 18th in Fantasy Points Per Game allowed to RBs.
 Gainwell has a neutral matchup against the Browns and the potential for a very busy day as a pass-catcher.
-You should strongly consider starting him as a RB2 or flex option if you need a streamer for the championship game.
+You should strongly consider starting him as an RB2 or flex option if you need a streamer for the championship game.

 Bucky Irving, Tampa Bay Buccaneers

 I was very high on Irving entering the season, targeting him as a true breakout candidate.
 James Cook and Irving are two of my favorite RBs to watch.
-I enjoy how the second-year Buccaneer makes defenders miss, uses nifty cutback moves and can accelerate and take off once he reaches the second level of defenders.
+I enjoy how the second-year Buccaneer makes defenders miss, uses nifty cutback moves, and can accelerate and take off once he reaches the second level of defenders.

-But missed playing time curtailed Irving’s promise, and while fantasy players patiently waited for his recent return, he has not provided the late season boost that was hoped for.
+But missed playing time curtailed Irving’s promise, and while fantasy players patiently waited for his recent return, he has not provided the late-season boost that was hoped for.
 In four games since returning to action, he has rushed for one TD and not more than 75 yards in a game.
 Irving has caught eight passes in his last four games and had no receptions last week.

 Published reports have indicated that the Buccaneers might create more receiving opportunities for Rachaad White.
 Sean Tucker has also emerged as the goal-line vulture for the Buccaneers, rushing for TDs in three consecutive games.
 Irving is still getting the highest snap share of the three, but his opportunities as a TD and pass-catching option are being stolen away.